ILLIXR/ILLIXR/CONTRIBUTING.md

 1. As you make progress on your PR, keep your branch up-to-date with the `master` branch which may have been updated *after* starting your PR.
     Your PR **MUST** be updated to reflect changes to `master` in order to be merged.
-    Use the following procedure for updating your branch and are ready to commit your changes:
+    Use the following procedure for updating your branch and when you are ready to commit your changes:

     <!--- language: lang-none -->